 My formative years were in Burlingame.
 My parents moved out from Dayton Ohio when I was a preschooler.
-After Burlingame High School, I went to UC Berkeley and majored in social welfare.
-I love helping people.
+After high school, I went to UC Berkeley and majored in Social Welfare which was a group major.
+One favorite class was Cultural Anthropology.
 I also loved art so I took as many art history courses as possible.
 At UC Berkeley, I met my love, Andre.
 We married after my graduation, and he went into the Navy where we lived in San Diego.
 I loved the art in Japan.
 Our first child was born and we moved to San Jose while Andre worked in Sunnyvale at Lockheed.
 We had our 2 other children.
-While they attended preschool I was President of the adult education. and we organized an outdoor art show to raise money for the school It was a success.
-In a few years I thought to help with family income, I would earn my Masters in Social Work.
-However, San Jose State's masters program wanted Spanish speakers.
-I hired into the Chabot Gallery in San Jose doing sales of artists like Leroy Neiman.
-In a couple of years, I sought more creative work by creating draperies and upholstery and becoming an interior designer.
-All through the early years, I took classes and workshops in painting.
+While they attended preschool I was President of the adult education. and we organized an outdoor art show to raise money for the school.

 I went on to work in art sales at Chabot Gallery in San Jose.
 Then I chose to work in department stores with sales of draperies and upholstery.
 I continued employment in interior design.
 Events in life can build pressure by making one feel uncomfortable as if you’re targeted.
 In the darkest time of my life, I needed help with a psychiatrist.
 While in a hospital, a group of patients were asked if we knew what would be positive for us to do in our life.
 I said from a deep space inside, “Be Georgia O’Keeffe”.